Skip to main content Skip to local navigation

 I think what the podcast demonstrated was that femmes now are still grappling with many of the same questions that femmes were grappling with in the 90s, but perhaps in different ways.

-Many of the issues that femmes discussed on the podcast are perennial issues in queer, feminist, and femme communities: transmisogyny, sex worker rights, transnational and decolonial politics, fatphobia, disability, and violence — all against the backdrop of global fascism and backlash against queer and trans movements.
+Many of the issues that femmes discussed on the podcast are perennial issues in queer, feminist, and femme communities: transmisogyny, sex worker rights, transnational and decolonial politics, fatphobia, disability, and violence—all discussed against the current backdrop of global fascism and backlash against queer and trans movements.

 What was striking to you about these intergenerational conversations between femmes when you were editing the project?

+So many things!
 One of my favourite things was realizing how excited the original contributors were to speak to the younger generation.
 I assumed that the younger femmes would be excited to speak to the older generation because we know and love their work, but I was also really touched to hear the enthusiasm that older femmes had for the younger femmes’ work and ideas.
+The conversations were very generous and generative, and I was grateful for that.

 Dr. Andi Schwartz